 My father drew the short straw and before supper one golden, sunny day (days back then were always golden and sunny of course) we set out across the fields to the banks of the Barle River to watch some birds … preferably somewhere where nobody was fishing as this was, and still is, a famous and exclusive and expensive trout and salmon river and men with cane rods are famously grumpy about small boys.
 I have since done my fair bit of fly fishing for trout and can totally sympathize with their grumpiness.
 I seem to recall there were several European Blackbirds, some ducks, a number of wheeling Swifts or Swallows taking insects over the water and I clearly remember my father sitting on the grass overlooking a fast-flowing section of the river to fire up his pipe while I climbed into the low fork of a tree to watch birds.
 We were allowed to climb trees back then as health and safety had yet to be invented.

 Well, we watched birds – and that’s pretty much it.
 Nice birds, I liked anything like that but we still had no idea what we were to do next.
 Then I saw it.
 A small, rather nondescript brown bird with a white belly appeared on a rock in the river, bobbed up and down a bit, then jumped into the water and ran about on stones below the surface (the water really was clear) before bobbing up onto the rock again.
 It kept doing it and I was entranced.
 Birds, as everyone knew, are supposed to fly or perch, not play at being fish.
 This was magic and I could have stayed there for hours but Dad was getting bored and supper was calling so we set off home … where Mr Fisher’s books were waiting for me.
-Fifty-eight years later this is a clear to me as yesterday.
+Six decades later this is a clear to me as yesterday.
 My very first lifer, had I known it.

 Back home, a cup of tea, some cake and out came Mr Fishers field guide.
 The bird’s identity was revealed as there my bird was.
 On page 144 of volume 3.
 A Dipper (Cinclus cinclus), “a bird of shallow, clear water, especially swift-flowing rivers”.
 A bird that walked under the water.
 How could I not become a birder and eventually a biologist with lots of letters after my name once I had discovered that the world contained such wonderful creatures?
 How could anyone not?
 There is no appeal in metal and grease that could compare to this.
 Actually, there is no appeal in metal grease at all and I have spent my life trying to avoid the stuff.
 Bugs and birds, they are the things for me.